The Wild Thornberrys Movie: Plot

-Eliza Thornberry plays with a family of cheetahs in East Africa's Kenya after being left in charge of the cubs by their mother Akela.
-When Eliza strays far from the cheetahs' home, one of the cheetah cubs Tally is kidnapped by poachers.
-Eliza is determined to save the cub, which prompts her grandmother Cordelia to bring her to a boarding school in London for her safety.
+Eliza Thornberry plays with a family of cheetahs in Kenya after being left in charge of the cubs by their mother Akela.
+When Eliza strays far from the cheetahs' home, one of the cheetah cubs Tally is kidnapped by poachers in a helicopter.
+Eliza is determined to save the cub, which prompts her strict grandmother Cordelia to bring her to a boarding school in London for her safety.
 Upon arriving, Eliza discovers that her pet chimpanzee, Darwin, stowed away in her suitcase.
 He attempts to blend in but gets both him and Eliza in trouble.

-After having a dream in which Shaman Mnyambo tells her to save Tally, Eliza and Darwin return to Kenya.
+After having a dream in which Shaman Mnyambo tells her to save Tally, Eliza and Darwin decide to return to Kenya.
 While taking a train from Nairobi, they encounter an injured male rhinoceros, who was shot at the river by the same poachers who kidnapped Tally.
 They save the rhino with the help of veterinarians Sloan and Bree Blackburn.
-Meanwhile, Eliza's older sister Debbie is left alone with her feral adoptive younger brother Donnie at their RV, the Comvee, while their parents, Nigel and Marianne, go to film a solar eclipse at Tempo Valley.
+Meanwhile, Eliza's older sister Debbie is left alone with her constantly feral adoptive younger brother Donnie at their RV, the Comvee, while their parents, Nigel and Marianne, go to film a solar eclipse at Tembo Valley.
 Eliza returns to the Comvee for supplies; after a small confrontation, Debbie pursues her, Darwin, and Donnie.
 Cordelia and her husband, Colonel Radcliffe, meet up with Nigel and Marianne to inform them of Eliza's escape, and they also begin searching for Eliza to force her back to school.

-Darwin, Eliza, and Donnie meet a gorilla who mentions seeing people setting up a fence across Tempo Valley.
+Darwin, Eliza, and Donnie meet a gorilla who mentions seeing people setting up a fence across Tembo Valley.
 Then, they run into the Blackburns again.
-Eliza concludes that the poachers are targeting the elephant herd traveling through the valley.
+Eliza concludes that the poachers are targeting an elephant herd traveling through the valley.
 Later, the trio finds Tally in the Blackburns' RV, exposing their true nature as the poachers.
 The Blackburns capture them and reveal the fence is electrified.
 Meanwhile, Debbie meets a local Mbuti boy named Boko, who is sent by his village elders to assist her.
 The two reach the Blackburns' RV, but Sloan holds Debbie hostage after she reveals she is Eliza's sister.
-When Sloan threatens to kill Debbie if Eliza doesn't tell him how she found out their idea, Eliza admits it was because of her ability to talk to animals.
+When Sloan threatens to kill Debbie if Eliza doesn't tell him how she found out their decision, Eliza admits it was because of her ability to talk to animals.
 A storm arrives and takes away Eliza's powers while the Blackburns flee.